-Professors Ippel (chairman, Department of History and Political Science), Jellema, Miller, Rienstra, Strikwerda (chairman, pro tem), E. Van Kley Associate Professors Bolt, Brinks, Marsden Assistant Professors De Bie, De Vries, Greydanus, D. Van Kley Visiting Assistant Professor Wells Instructor Roberts Visiting Instructor Hekman
+Professors H. Ippel (chairman), D. Jellema, C. Miller, H. Rienstra, E. Strikwerda, E. Van Kley

+Associate Professors R. Bolt, H. Brinks, G. Marsden

+Assistant Professors J. De Bie, B. De Vries, S. Greydanus, F. Roberts, D. Van Kley, R. Wells

 PROGRAMS for students majoring in history will be worked out for them by departmental advisers.
 Such programs will reflect the student's interests both within the field of history and in related departments, his anticipated vocational goal, and the demands of the historical discipline.
-A minimum grade of C (2.0) in 101 is required for admission to major programs.
+A minimum grade of C (2.0) in 101 or 102 is required for admission to major programs.
 For most programs a proficiency in either French or German is advised.
 Students are asked to consult with departmental advisers early in their college careers concerning their choice of a foreign language and, if secondary teaching is their goal, concerning the various types of programs leading to certification.

-The minimum requirements of the department are the completion of nine courses in the department, including History 101, one second or third level interim in history or a departmentally approved substitute, the departmental seminar (History 400), and a program emphasizing either American or European interests.
-The European concentration requires History 211 or at least two units from History 310 through 312 and at least three units from the basic European period sequence, History 301 through 305.
-The American concentration requires at least three units from History 310, 311, 312, and 355 and at least two units from History 301 through 305.
-Electives from within the department complete the programs.
+The minimum requirements for a major concentration are nine courses in history including either 101 or 102, one second or third level interim course in history or a departmentally-approved substitute, the departmental seminar (400), and a program emphasizing either American or European interests.
+The same programs satisfy teacher education majors.
+The European concentration requires at least three courses from 301-305, at least one course from 310-312, and at least one additional course from 310-312 or from 355 and 356.
+The American concentration requires at least three courses from 310, 311, 312, 355, and 356 and at least two courses from 301-305.
+The ideal teaching minor should include the designated courses in either program.
+Students seeking special advice on teacher education programs, including group majors for middle school teaching, should consult Mr. De Bie or Mr. Greydanus.

-The core requirement in history must be met by 101; any other regular course in the department will satisfy the additional requirements in the same category.
+The core requirement in history must be met by 101 or 102; any other regular course in the department will satisfy the additional requirements in the same category.